 The Pearson Institute intends to be the intellectual destination for students around the world who are motivated to study global conflicts.
-During the 2015–16 academic year, The Pearson Institute began to develop an academic curriculum that introduces graduate students at The Pearson Institute and Harris Public Policy to the causes and consequences of violent conflict.
+The Pearson Institute offers an academic curriculum that introduces students at the University of Chicago to the causes and consequences of violent conflict.
 These courses teach them the rigorous systematic thinking required to explore potential resolutions to global conflicts.

 The Pearson Institute supports these students by offering new educational programs that give them the methodological foundations they need to study global conflicts.
 These programs include formal academic course work, innovative tools for resolving conflicts and informing more effective policies, and an innovative experiential learning curriculum.